mahsa2017/pythonselenium/Readme.md

 - **assets**: This folder will contain all the files like images, css files or json files or test data.
 - **custom_Screenshot**: This folder will save any screenshots that you make
 - **latest_logs**: This folder will be generated when a test fails to save any log and screenshots.
+- **recordings**: This folder will be generated when you use the recorder feature to store the test code generated.
 - **tests**:  All the test cases python files will be kept here.
 - **requirements.txt**: This file stores information about all the libraries, modules, and packages which are specific to project.